 No one brought any desserts to our Thanksgiving!

-I covered this approaching stress battle a bit in my post on how to deal with holiday stressors, but you’re going to need a more detailed plan.
+I covered this approaching stress battle in my post on how to deal with holiday stressors, but you’ll need a more detailed plan.

 Boundaries With Others

 If you need to, announce before you even get there that you need to stick to your diet for your health, so please don’t offer food or drink that will compromise that.
 And if people step on this boundary (which they will,) smile and say “No, thank you.”